Team-Chorotega/Potato-Assessment-Application/README.md

 ## User Instructions
+The machine learning model must be downloaded using the link provided and put into the "python" folder of the application before use.

 Currently the potatos must be set against a dark background with good lighting.

 The reference object must be the left-most object in the image.